-Another outcome from your feasibility study is analysis of your current and potential donor base to the campaign.
-A well facilitated study will determine best prospects, range of gifts (as a gift chart) and the number of gifts required, and a categorized donor base for consideration.
+Another outcome from your feasibility study is an analysis of your current and potential donor base to the campaign.
+A well-facilitated study will determine best prospects, range of gifts (as a gift chart) and the number of gifts required, and a categorized donor base for consideration.
 Imagine an infographic outlining who to ask, how much to ask for and when to make the ask.
-With this information you can confidently move into planning and implementation with a visualization of how you can be successful.
+With this information, you can confidently move into planning and implementation with a visualization of how you can be successful.

 Planning for your Campaign

-As with the feasibility study, the planning, launching and implementation of your capital campaign benefits tremendously by bringing in counsel.
+As with the feasibility study, the planning, launching, and implementation of your capital campaign benefit tremendously by bringing in counsel.
 Don’t try to save money in this area, as a good consulting firm will not only help you raise more money but save you money as well.

 Develop our Volunteer Leaders